 With our feature Compare and Merge Models, we want to facilitate merging 2 data models and help resolve potential conflicts.
 For the example above, it means facilitating merging v1.2 and v2.0 beta+ into a v2.0 Release Candidate, prior to safely promoting v2.0 to production without risk of regressions.

 Learn how how to handle resolution in the page Compare and Merge Models.

-In the example below, Hackolade is used to infer the schema from a production database to create version 1.0 of the data model.
+In the example below for an existing production database instance (in yellow), Hackolade is used to infer the schema to create version 1.0 of the data model.
 The model is enriched with descriptions and constraints to generate documentation.
-In the meantime, the database in production is evolving with the delivery of new agile sprints.
+In the meantime, the schema in the production database has evolved again with the delivery of new agile sprints.
 And at the same time a new feature development initiative is taking place to make the data model evolve.